Some breathtaking sights.

 These truly wonderful photographs were taken by Steve Axford.
 Let’s leave Steve describe himself: I live in the Northern Rivers area of NSW and I am doing essentially what I like.
 What I like is photography and exploring the world.
 The world, for me, is dominated by living things and the planet we live on .
 My photography is an avenue

 Felix Salazar is a very talented photographer currently working in Los Angeles — doubling as a guitarist and composer.
 Among his favorite themes are corals, like these ones he photographed in salt water aquariums.
 The shocking variety of color almost makes it look like they’re enhanced in Photoshop, but Salazar ensures that his pictures are 100% real, no modifications.
 To me, this

-Let’s face it, if you’re not a rare photogenic beauty or have good photographers as friends, you most likely look terrible in photos.
+Let’s face it, if you’re not a rare photogenic beauty or if you don’t have good photographers as friends, you most likely look terrible in photos.
 So, does that mean you’re ugly?
-If so, why is it that you don’t look half as unattractive when looking yourself in the mirror?
-Let’s explore these questions and try to find out how we can look
+If so, why is it that you look so much better when looking at yourself in the mirror?
+Let’s explore these questions and try to find out how

 Smithsonian has just announced the 60 finalists for their 11th Annual Photo Contest.
 They selected the 60 photographs out of over 50.000 entries, sent by photographers all over the world.
 They selected 10 finalists for each of their 6 categories The Natural World, Travel, People, Americana, Altered Images and Mobile – which is a newly added category.
 Everyone and anyone can vote!
 You can cast 1 vote here every 24 hours,